NextGenSec-Github/Cloud-Security/aws/DevSecOps/Implementing DevSecOps in AWS/STEP6: Setting Up CodeBuild for SonarCloud Integration - Part 1.md

 3. Monitor the build logs to ensure the build is progressing without errors.

-4. Once the build is complete, navigate to your SonarCloud Dashboard
+4. Once the build is complete, scroll down near to the bottom of the CodeBuild logs and find the link to your SonarCloud DashBoard.
+The log line should look something like this: `ANALYSIS SUCCESSFUL, you can find the results at: https://sonarcloud.io/dashboard?id=yourusername`

 ## Checking SonarCloud Analysis
 1. Navigate to your SonarCloud Dashboard.